Corentin-Damas/Challenges_features/Interactive pricing/README.md

 # Frontend Mentor - Design to aim for

+![Design preview for the Interactive pricing component coding challenge](./design/desktop-preview.jpg)

 This is a solution to the [Interactive pricing component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8).

-![Design preview for the Interactive pricing component coding challenge](./design/desktop-preview.jpg)
+# INCOMING

 ## The challenge